-The teachers are Mr Gould and Mrs De Souza.
+The teachers are Ms Goringe, Ms McDonald and Mrs De Souza.

-We expect every child to bring in their P.E. kit on Monday and take it home each Friday, as we may have P.E. any day of the week.
+We expect every child to bring in their P.E. kit on Monday and take it home each Friday, as they may have P.E. any day of the week.

-St Teresa's homework is given out on Friday and is due in the following Wednesday.
-Again, books handed in late will not be marked until the following week.
+Homework is given out on Friday and is due in the following Wednesday.
+Books handed in late will not be marked until the following week.

 What we will be learning this half term

-To improve our spelling skills and build our vocabulary, we will be practising spelling tricky exception words from the year 3 curriculum.
+To improve their spelling skills and build their vocabulary, they will be practising spelling tricky exception words from the Year 3 curriculum and revising spelling of the Year 2 curriculum.
 These spellings will be sent home each week, and can be found at the bottom of this page.
-In addition to the weekly spellings, the children will be expected to complete a Grammar Check every 4 weeks.

-This half-term in our Big Read lessons, the children will be finishing E.B.
-White's 'Charlotte's Web' and starting work on Anthony Browne's 'Gorilla'.
+This half-term in our Big Read lessons, the children will be starting work on Anthony Browne's 'Gorilla'.
 Our main focus will be on developing the children's inference and comprehension skills: discussing how events in a story can make characters behave in different ways as well as thinking about how we can use evidence from the text to describe a character's feelings.
 At the same time, the children will continue to learn strategies to decode regular and irregular words and tackle new vocabulary.